February 16, 2023

 - Buttress initiatives designed to prepare and support a diverse population of teachers

 - Build robust partnerships with schools and communities

 - Conduct research in collaboration with education practitioner

 Even as we were the first American university to establish a chair exclusively devoted to education, the Marsal School of Education will ensure we remain a leader in building our future through education.

 I’m so excited about our next steps.

 We’ve made an accomplished start … and we have an ambitious year ahead.

 President Santa J. Ono

-(As prepared for the Board of Regents meeting Feb.
+(Culled from remarks prepared for delivery to the U-M Board of Regents on Feb.
 16, 2023.
 Lead image courtesy of Michigan Ross.)